InlandRevenue/GWS/Product - AIM/AIM_Auth_Access_Token_Steps.md

 # Full authentication flow:

-	this is an emulated Auth service, so as a service provider you would need to trigger customer's behaviour to complete this Auth flow.
+	In Mock Services an emulated OAuth service is used, so as a service provider you would need to trigger customer's behaviour to complete this OAuth flow.

         1. Customer accesses the Client Application via browser.
 They take an action that requires access to IR Gateway Services.

-        2. The Client Application invokes the Auth Server to get access token, the customer's browser is redirected to IR login page.
+        2. The Client Application invokes the OAuth Server to get access token, the customer's browser is redirected to IR login page.
-            At this step as a service provider you need to send a HTTP GET request to Auth Server, url format as below:
+            At this step as a service provider you need to send a HTTP GET request to OAuth Server, url format as below:
             > https://{EmulatedServiceHost}:{AuthServicePort}/ms_oauth/oauth2/endpoints/oauthservice/authorize?client_id={ClientID}&redirect_uri={RedirectURI}&scope={Scope}&response_type=code

             - Parameters: